antonynyagah/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+   .forEach does not return anything!

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function is a section of code that is asked to perfom a certain task.
+Methods are called to perform the function

 3. What is closure?

+an inner function having access to an outer function with several different scopes

 4. Describe the four rules of the 'this' keyword.

+ 1.Window/Global Object Binding: When in the global scope, the value of “this” will be the window/console Object;
+	2.Implicit Binding : Whenever a function is called by a preceding dot, the object before that dot is this.
+	3.New binding :Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+	4.Explicit binding : Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+used to tell a parent’s constructor to be concerned with the child’s attributes vis versa and abstracts away the Object.create(this, Class) syntax

 ## Project Set up